-This mesmerizing, basaltic mountain is located on an area of twelve hectares and is more than 500 meters above sea-level and the area is surrounded by many cafes and a gorgeous lagoon.
+This mesmerizing, basaltic mountain is located on an area of twelve hectares and is more than 500 meters (1640 feet) above sea-level and the area is surrounded by many cafes and a gorgeous lagoon.

 One thing to note is that the history of Le Morne Brabant is pretty traumatic.
 It was a refuge for slaves seeking freedom and an escape from their owners.

 Please take the time to learn more about Brabant and the history behind it before visiting.

 Today, Le Morne Brabant is a hiker’s paradise and you can trek the 3.5 kilometers (2.17 miles) worth of hiking paths that will grant you some of the best views on Mauritius.

 QUICK TIP: If you want to hike the mountain and learn more about it at the same time, you might want to opt for a guided and organized hike.

 This hike to Le Morne Brabant gives you the chance to do the eco-hike and learn more about the nature and history of the sight.

 Where to Eat in the South of Mauritius

 If you’re seeking a great place to eat in the south of Mauritius, I can recommend the C Beach Club at Heritage Le Telfair Golf & Wellness Resort in the south of the island.

 The eatery is the ideal place to enjoy delicious seafood next to the resort’s crystal clear pool and you’ll be able to spoil yourself with amazing local and international dishes there.